Hebah Patel: Early work and breakthrough (2014–2017)

-Setback and resurgence (2019–present)
+Career fluctuations (2018–present)

+In 2018, her only film was 24 Kisses with Adith Arun.
+It saw her playing Sri Lakshmi and received mixed to positive reviews.
 Patel's setback started in 2019, when she had no release.
 In 2020, she portrayed a cameo character of Sarah in Bheeshma and supporting character of Srujana in Orey Bujjiga.
 Meanwhile, in 2020, she made her web debut with the Telugu series Masti's, portraying Tanya.
 In 2021, Hebah appeared in a special appearance in the song "Dinchak" along with Ram Pothineni in Red.

-Hebah's upcoming films include Telugu films Geetha with Sunil and Telisinavaallu with Ram Karthik.
-She also has Tamil films Vallan with Sundar C., which marks her return to Tamil cinema after 8 years and Aadya.
+Following a career downturn, Hebah received praises for her performance as Radha in the 2022 film Odela Railway Station.
+Narendra Puppala of The Hans India stated that Patel "fits in effortlessly in her role".
+She has since gained reviews for her films, Geetha (2022), The Great Indian Suicide (2023), Ala Ninnu Cheri (2023), Honeymoon Express (2024) and Dhoom Dhaam (2024).

+In 2025, Patel's first film was Vallan, which marked her comeback to Tamil films after 10 years.
+She played Priya, a model.
+Akshay Kumar of Cinema Express noted, "Hebah does a good job of keeping us engaged for a decent amount of the film."